Student Rights and ResponsibilitiesBack To Top

 - SUSPENSION--A suspension of tuition waiver or scholarship.

-- In applying any of the above sanctions, the decision of the Associate Vice President for Student Services may be appealed in writing to the Associate Vice President for Student Services within 5 business days of the receipt of the sanction.
+- In applying any of the above sanctions, the decision of the Vice President for Student Services may be appealed in writing to the Vice President for Student Services within 5 business days of the receipt of the sanction.

 More serious disciplinary action could include: